Gastronauts : The Final Food Frontier

 The eight participating US companies through to Phase 2 are:

-the air, combined with hydrogen, and produces alcohol via water electrolysis, which is then fed to a type
+• Air Company, New York, manufactured foods.
+Carbon dioxide exhaled by astronauts is captured from the air, combined with hydrogen, and produces alcohol via water electrolysis, which is then fed to a type of edible yeast.

 • Far Out Foods, Minnesota, growth systems.
 The Exo-Garden is a nearly closed-loop self-contained food production system, which can produce a variety of fresh mushrooms and hydroponic vegetables.